 Landing pages are made out of three key elements: copy, CTA’s (call-to-action), and visuals.
 And visual (imagery) becomes crucial every time you want an impactful, results-driving landing page.

-Here you will learn all the secret tips to pick the most perfect images for landing pages to be as effective as they could be.
+Here you will learn all the secret tips to pick the most perfect images for sales pages to be as effective as they could be.

-The hero image –the first and main visual in a page– has crucial value to make a landing page that is memorable, emotionally relatable, and easily understood.
+The hero image –the first and main visual on a page– has crucial value to make a landing page that is memorable, emotionally relatable, and easily understood.

 You can make this image to be product-focused, through custom-shot, product images.

-Or, you can tap on your visitors’ emotional state through images.
-This has the advantage that you can use stock photography to craft a visually impactful landing page in little time and for a much lower cost.
+Or, you can tap into your visitors’ emotional state through images.
+This has the advantage that you can use stock photography to craft a visually impactful sales page in little time and for a much lower cost.
 The highest-converting images are, usually, emotion-related.

 This emotional strategy has two main stems according to your target audience:

 - Pain-based – This concept aims at people that are unaware of the problem they have.
 So your visuals make it clear just how inconveniencing said problem is, to help them see how great it is that you have a solution for it.

 - Desire-based – On the opposite, when you are targeting prospects who are aware of their problem and even know of multiple other solutions, what you want is to use images that show them why and how your proposal is the best of them all, and just how happy they’ll be if they choose it.